 Fort/Ref/Will: These are the avatar’s base saving throw bonuses.
 An avatar has good Reflex and Will saves.

 Skills: This lists the avatar’s total skill ranks.
 An avatar can assign skill ranks to any skill.
-Avatars with Intelligence scores above the base value modify these totals as normal (an avatar receives a number of skill ranks equal to 6 + its Intelligence modifier per HD).
+Avatars with Intelligence scores above the base value modify these totals as normal.
 An avatar cannot have more ranks in a skill than it has Hit Dice.
 Avatar skill ranks are set once chosen.

 The following skills are class skills for avatars: Bluff (Cha), Craft (Int), Knowledge (planes) (Int), Perception (Wis), Sense Motive (Wis), and Stealth (Dex).
 In addition, at 1st level, the summoner can choose 4 additional skills to be class skills for his avatar.
 Note that avatars with a fly speed receive Fly (Dex) as a free class skill.